junquera/monojai/README.md

-# Monokai theme
+# Monojai

 A monokai syntax theme for Atom.
+Based on the [kevinsawicki](https://github.com/kevinsawicki) theme.
+It just have a space between the gutter and the lines, and the tab lines are dotted insted linear.

 Originally converted from the [TextMate](http://www.monokai.nl/blog/wp-content/asdev/Monokai.tmTheme) theme using the [TextMate bundle converter](http://atom.io/docs/latest/converting-a-text-mate-theme).